Our Story and Our HistoryCasual Country Luxury. Our Finnish History.

 Lakeside Property Escape and Oasis

 Welcome to Sunny Rock Bed and Breakfast where the cottage-like experience you dream to own without the heavy financial burden and the work guilt, are here for your enjoyment and relaxation.
-For just an e-transfer or credit card payment each visit and the quiet solitude of a lake side property your dreams of new experiences and nature sightings are actualized.
+For just an e-transfer or credit card payment each visit and the quiet solitude of a lakeside property your dreams of new experiences and nature sightings are actualized.
 You have found your escape and oasis at the Sunny Rock Bed and Breakfast in the Haliburton Highlands.
-Meet your host first hand by picking up the phone and calling or completing our contact form.
+Meet your host first hand by picking up the phone and calling (705-286-4922) or emailing ([email protected]).

 “Friends, family and wow.”
 It’s our motto towards helping you to build new and forever friends and memories!